 See more section

-Jeff is a leading figure in the competition issues that shape today's economy, particularly those affecting telecommunications and other technology-based companies.
+Jeff is a leading figure in the competition issues that shape today's economy, particularly those affecting telecommunications, ecommerce and other technology-based companies.
 Clients value his understanding of a wide variety of industries as well as his collaborative approach to accomplishing business goals.
 With more than 35 years of government and private practice experience Jeff has an in-depth knowledge of competition principles, technology, regulation, and economics.

 As outside counsel, in-house general counsel, and board director, Jeff represents companies and their investors on competition issues, including those at the intersection of antitrust and intellectual property.
 Understanding that legal strategy must serve business strategy, Jeff functions as an integral part of his clients' business teams, from major brands to early-stage venture-backed tech companies.